 Shelter in this instance can refer to anything from a waterproof shell and insulating clothing to an improvised natural shelter.
 Whatever you have to protect you from the elements.
-To build a properly insulated shelter in a cold environment can be a huge caloric expenditure and a good means of starting fire may go a long way in helping you survive a cold night.
+To build a properly insulated shelter in a cold environment can be a huge caloric expenditure and a good means of starting a fire may go a long way in helping you survive a cold night.
 Get sweaty from building your shelter, or fall in the stream and get wet and once again fire may be your saving grace to help you get dried off and warmed up again; remember you lose heat 26 times faster when you're wet.

 POSITIVE MENTAL ATTITUDE

-This one is pretty self explanatory.
-After all, who doesn't enjoy sitting by a nice crackling fire.
+This one is pretty self-explanatory.
+After all, who doesn't enjoy sitting by a nice crackling fire?
 Not only will it keep you warm, help process your water, and cook your food, but it also keeps away the boogieman!
 This extra sense of security an warmth is not only going to improve your mental state, but it's also going to keep you more relaxed and help you sleep better at night.

 Now that we have addressed the importance of fire,

-how do we make it reliably?
+How do we make it reliably?

 Making fire is a very personal thing.
-Everyone will have their own techniques and methods, but it all boils down to the same basics and it's all based on surface area.
+Everyone will have their own techniques and methods, but it all boils down to the same basics and it's all based on the surface area.
 The more surface area you have exposed, the easier it is for something to catch fire, and the quicker it burns.